 Eventually we said our goodbyes, as Emma needed to go home and run her lines for her understudy rehearsal the following day.
 I thanked her and wished her luck, and she wished us a good trip.

 I trained and subway’ed back to our side of London, communicating with Mom by text along the way.
 She, not being familiar with public transit in London, was worried about me out alone so late.
-I had not had time for dinner, so I asked her to order room service.
+I hadn’t had time for dinner, so I asked her to order room service.
 I arrived at the same time as the food, at about 1:00AM.
-Mom ordered a steak sandwich and I had ordered a burger.
-I liked hers better, and being my mom, she switched with me.
-We sat up eating and gabbing away for another hour or two.
+Mom ordered a steak sandwich for herself and a burger for me.
+I liked hers better, and being my mom, she switched with me. 😊 We sat up eating and gabbing away for another hour or two.

 Here is a little more information on Emma…